elenaamoyano/TFG_Elena-Moyano/README.md

 - Select the workflow JSON files from /n8n_workflows/

 complete_system.json contains the full multi-agent system.
 The rest of the workflows were used only for evaluation during benchmark testing.
+Once you have the workflow open, make sure the "Execute Command" nodes are correctly connected on both sides to their adjacent nodes.

 ### 6. Configure credentials